spartan782/ELK-stack-deployment-py/README.md

 ~~Kafka zookeeper.properties file being generated incorrectly~~

-Latancy creates issues with installation. --this is currently being delt with temporarily with sleep commands
+latency creates issues with installation. --this is currently being delt with temporarily with sleep commands

 ###Upcoming improvements

 Freeze the script to bypass prereq's listed above.
-Redesign the script to improve performance and proficency using threading.
+--Redesign the script to improve performance and proficency using threading.-- Redesign to use ansible.
+This should fix the latency problem with out building my own solution.
 Design ability to pivot from Kibana interface to PCAP.